datadryad/dryad-app/documentation/how_to_contribute.md

   the changes into the main branch for the repository and assign another core developer to review your changes.
 (More about PR checklist below.)

-Note, you may need to follow this methodology across multiple repositories since the application is currently using **dryad**, **stash** and **dryad-config** repositories which all make up parts of the application.
-Please name the branches that make up the code changes and tests with the same branch name across all repositories you need to modify.

 ## Testing

 - Tests can be executed on a local machine by running `bundle exec rspec` inside either the main **dryad** repostiory